OH6AD/koolitutka/README.md

 The callsign repository is updated once a day at 06:04 on Europe/Helsinki.

-## Ham callsign to speech
+## Callsign difference tool

 May be used to speak out new callsigns as a bulletin on a repeater.
 Or just for fun.

 Requirements:

-- `git php festival festvox-suopuhe-mv opus-tools`
+- `git php festival festvox-suopuhe-mv opus-tools php-curl php-xml`

 Usage: